 There also could be taxation issues if you do that.
 If you’ve got some potential contracts already set up, you’re probably better off going down the company path from the start.
 You know that the revenue amount is likely to be a lot higher.
 The right time to talk to someone about that is actually before you start trading and then you’ve got a bit of a road map and you understand why.

-Katie: At Law on Earth, we've actually done a lot of free guides around this so that people can just go and have a look at them, get an understanding around what all the different options are in terms of the structures, think about what would actually suit their lifestyle not only now, but also in the future.
+At Law on Earth, we’ve made multiple free guides this so that people can just go and have a look at them, get an understanding around what all the different options are in terms of the structures, think about what would actually suit their lifestyle not only now, but also in the future.

 Think three, four, or five years ahead because if you set up as a sole trader now, you’re going to be paying tax through the roof once you get over a certain financial amount.
 No one in their right mind is going to want to set up a business if it’s not generating at least a decent amount of money that exceeds what you were doing as an employee, unless you’re only doing it as a hobby or for some kind of lifestyle benefit, because there is a lot of pain that comes with setting up and running businesses.

 You must have a good reason why you want to put yourself through that.
 Otherwise, sometimes it is easier just to remain an employee, doing what you love.